New Hospital TV System to Entertain, Educate Patients

 One of the features the clinical staff is most excited about is the educational video service.
-Patients will be able to watch videos about their surgery or illness.
-And their clinicians will be able to tell whether patients have done their homework.
+Patients can watch videos about their surgery or illness.
+And their clinicians can tell whether patients have done their homework.

-The system will be customized according to patient needs.
-For example, heart patients would have a menu of videos that would be completely different from those available to new moms.
+The system can be customized according to patient needs.
+For example, heart patients may have a menu of videos that are completely different from those available to new moms.
 The system can be tailored so that children in pediatrics will have a more child-friendly look than the system in the other patient rooms.

 Relaxation videos have been very popular in other hospitals.
 They provide background noise that makes patients comfortable but doesn’t distract from conversations with their visitors.
 Spiritual messages are another patient favorite.

 Many features are available now, while others will be added later.